Presidency of Woodrow Wilson

-Wilson's second term was dominated by America's roles fighting and financing the World War, and designing a postwar peaceful world.
-In April 1917, when Germany resumed unrestricted submarine warfare, Wilson asked Congress to declare war in order to make "the world safe for democracy."
+Wilson's second term was dominated by America's roles fighting and financing World War I, and designing a peaceful postwar world.
+In April 1917, the United States declared war on Germany, entering the conflict in the side of the Allies, as a result of the Germans' resumed unrestricted submarine warfare.
 Through the Selective Service Act, conscription sent 10,000 freshly trained soldiers to France per day by summer 1918.
 On the home front, Wilson raised income taxes, set up the War Industries Board, promoted labor union cooperation, regulated agriculture and food production through the Lever Act, and nationalized the nation's railroad system.
 In his 1915 State of the Union, Wilson asked Congress for what became the Espionage Act of 1917 and the Sedition Act of 1918, suppressing anti-draft activists.
 The crackdown was later intensified by Attorney General A. Mitchell Palmer to include expulsion of non-citizen radicals during the First Red Scare of 1919–1920.
 Wilson infused morality into his internationalism, an ideology now referred to as "Wilsonian"—an activist foreign policy calling on the nation to promote global democracy.
 In early 1918, he issued his principles for peace, the Fourteen Points, and in 1919, following the signing of an armistice with Germany, he traveled to Paris, concluding the Treaty of Versailles.
 Wilson embarked on a nationwide tour to campaign for the treaty, which would have included U.S. entrance into the League of Nations.
 He was left incapacitated by a stroke in October 1919 and the treaty failed in the Senate.

 Despite his bad health and diminished mental capacity, Wilson served the remainder of his second term and hoped to get his party's nomination for a third term.
 In the 1920 presidential election, Republican Warren G. Harding defeated Democratic nominee James M. Cox in a landslide.
 Historians and political scientists rank Wilson as an above-average president, and his presidency was an important forerunner of modern American liberalism.
 However, Wilson has also been criticized for his racist views and actions.